Jose-cyber/splitting-traffic-in-app-engine/README.md

 Output:
 <img src="img/split-trafic.png"/>

-### Testing.
+### Testing
-I've created a script to test, and added in this repository, the script file is [script.sh](./script.sh).
+I've created a script to test, and added to this repository, the script file is [script.sh](./script.sh).

 To run this script you need to give execute permission in your shell, to do this run the following command:
 <pre>
 sudo chmod +x script.sh
 </pre>

-Run the script.sh using the sintax:
+Run the script.sh using the syntax:
 <pre>
 ./script.sh your-host.appspot.com
 </pre>

 And the output we can see, the traffic being split between the different versions.
 <img src="img/split-traffic-working.png"/>

 ## Migrate traffic